-90 diagnostic mass-flux parametrisation (Tiedtke, 1989; Bechtold et al., 2014).
-The convective core hydrometeors are represented by the updraft and downdraft mass fluxes, which are assumed to occupy a fixed 5% of the grid box.
+Cloud and precipitation in the IFS are generated using a set of physical parametrisations.
+Large-scale (stratiform) cloud and precipitation mixing ratios are prognostic variables that are subject to advection and whose interactions, sources, and sinks are governed by the Tiedtke (1993) parametrisation with subsequent improvements (e.g. Tompkins et al., 2007; Forbes and Tompkins, 2011).
+Large-scale cloud fraction is also a prognostic variable in this scheme.
+Moist convection is represented by a diagnostic mass-flux parametrisation (Tiedtke, 1989; Bechtold et al., 2014).
+The convective core hydrometeors are represented by the updraught and downdraught mass fluxes, which are assumed to occupy a fixed 5% of the grid box.
 Cloud water and ice can be detrained into the large-scale scheme, allowing convection to form anvil cloud.